GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2022-02/index.md

 #### CHIPS

-If you set cookies that are sent in cross-site contexts, but in 1:1 relationships—like iframe embeds, or API calls—we have added a [new **overview for CHIPS**](/docs/privacy-sandbox/chips/), or Cookies Having Independent Partitioned State.
+If you set cookies that are sent in cross-site contexts, but in 1:1 relationships—like iframe embeds, or API calls—we have added a [new overview for CHIPS](/docs/privacy-sandbox/chips/), or Cookies Having Independent Partitioned State.
 This allows you to mark cookies as "`Partitioned`" putting them in a separate cookie jar per top-level site.

 We have also sent the **[I2E (Intent to Experiment) for CHIPS](https://groups.google.com/a/chromium.org/g/blink-dev/c/_dJFNJpf91U)**